 First Things First

 If you have dried beans, SOAK THEM, preferably overnight.
 Doing this majorly cuts down on cooking time and also helps prevent the skin from splitting.
 Check your packaging to verify soaking times (4-12 hours is the norm) and keep in mind too long a bath will negatively affect flavor and texture.
+Read more about how to cook dried beans (including an easy secret ingredient so they taste amazing).

 If you have canned beans, RINSE THEM.
 The liquid is mostly harmless (if not helpful in some cases; see: aquafaba), but it contains sodium, if that’s a concern, and also has a slimy quality that you generally do not want to add to any dish.